AceOfBens/sports-mirror-bot-bsky/README.md

 Set the Application name as whatever will help you remember this is the access token you're using for your Bluesky mirror bot.
 The scopes I allowed on mine are `read:accounts`, `read:statuses`, and `profile`.

 It will then give you your access token which will look like 40+ characters of keyboard smashing, and you will copy and paste that where it says `paste_access_token_here` in Line 2.
 Make sure to keep the apostrophes around it.

+If you have your repository set to public, this may be another thing you keep secret, in which case, you would put `${{ secrets.ACCESS_TOKEN }}` in place of the access token and follow the same steps you did to [set up the login info](https://github.com/AceOfBens/sports-mirror-bot-bsky/blob/main/README.md#-lines-21-22).

 #### 🔷 Line 25
 `var nhlflyersReg = new RegExp("@nhlflyers@sportsbots.xyz", "g");`